 Purim is an unusual holiday in many respects.
 First, Esther is the only biblical book in which God is not mentioned.
 Second, Purim, like Hanukkah, traditionally is viewed as a minor festival, but elevated to a major holiday as a result of the Jewish historical experience.
 Over the centuries, Haman became the embodiment of every anti-Semite in every land where Jews were oppressed.
 The significance of Purim lies not so much in how it began, but in what it has become: a thankful and joyous affirmation of Jewish survival against all odds.

 In the Book of Esther, we read that Purim is a time for “feasting and merrymaking,” as well as for “sending gifts to one another and presents to the poor” (Esther 9:22).
 In addition to reading the Megillah (Book of Esther), celebrants dress in costumes, have festive parties, perform “Purim-spiels,” silly theatrical adaptations of the story of the Megillah, send baskets of food (mishloach manot) to friends, and give gifts to the poor (matanot l’evyonim).

 Excerpted from reformjudaism.org.

-This year (5778 or 2018), Purim begins at sundown on March 20.
+This year (5779 or 2019), Purim begins at sundown on March 20.
 Join us on March 17 at 11:00 am for A Very Hamilton Purim Shpiel!
-Our Shalom Park Community Purim Carnival is celebrated on Sunday, February 25.
+Our Shalom Park Community Purim Carnival is held on the Sunday closest to Purim.